 In this challenge, the PR-AUC will be calculated as the weighted mean of precisions achieved at each threshold, with the increase in recall from the previous threshold used as the weight:

-where and are the precision and recall at the nth threshold.
+are the precision and recall at the nth threshold.